peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 * <code>IllegalArgumentException</code> - The parameter <code>index</code> is 0 or at
- least as high as the number of header fields; or, the header field name is too long or contains an invalid character, or the header field's value is syntactically invalid.
+ least as high as the number of header fields; or, the header field name is too long or contains an invalid character, or the header field's value is syntactically invalid. .

 * <code>NullPointerException</code> - The parameter <code>name</code> or <code>
- value</code> is null.
+ value</code> is null. .

 ### SetHeader
     public Message SetHeader​(int index, String value) Sets the value of a header field by index without changing its name.
  <p>Updates the ContentType and ContentDisposition properties if those
- header fields have been modified by this method. </p>
+ header fields have been modified by this method.</p>

 **Parameters:**